doc4d/docs/docs/netkit/4d-netkit.md

 | token | object | If this property exists, the `getToken()` function uses this token object to calculate which request must be sent.
 It is automatically updated with the token received by the `getToken()` function.   |Yes
 | timeout|real| Waiting time in seconds (by default 120s).|Yes

+#### Returned object

+The returned object's properties correspond to those of the `paramObj` object passed as a parameter.

 ### OAuth2ProviderObject.getToken()

 **OAuth2ProviderObject.getToken()** : Object